 - Electrical contractors.

 - Registered PA home improvement contractors.

-The new construction, structural alteration, or demolition of a building more than three stories, 40 feet in height or with a footprint larger than 10,000 square feet must be overseen by a site safety manager who has completed an extended safety training course.
 This course must be OSHA 30 Construction or an approved alternative.
 The contractor must submit any site safety managers to the building inspector before work starts.

 Effective January 1, 2021, Philadelphia contractors and trade licensees must provide the department with the name of each subcontractor that is working under their permits within three days of the commencement of any work authorized by that permit.

 Refer to the how-to guide for step-by-step instructions to do this in eCLIPSE.